For August 2020

 Please note: If a class you want is closed, speak to your advisor.
 Your advisor may suggest alternatives that will still help you progress along in your program.

 Submit Health Form (optional)

-All full-time undergraduate students need to complete the health form regardless of whether you live on or off campus.
+All full-time undergraduate students need to complete the health form (PDF) regardless of whether you live on or off campus.
 As an Access or Second Degree student, you are not required to submit a health form, but you cannot use the health services on campus without submitting this form.

 To get more information about the health center and details about the form, go to our Health Center website for required information or contact them at 434.544.8357.

 All new students must check in to the University before they can begin classes.
 This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
 (If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in!)